-K-Dramas To Watch In February 2017 — What Korean Dramas Should You Check Out?
+K-Dramas To Watch In February 2017: What Korean Dramas Should You Check Out?

 Last month, the most prominent K-dramas of the 2016 to 2017 swing season — Romantic Doctor, Teacher Kim and The Legend of the Blue Sea on the Seoul Broadcasting System (SBS) along with Goblin on the Total Variety Network (tvN) — concluded their respective airings.
 As a result, January would be a pivotal time for Korean television networks.
 Who would lead the way at the start of the new year?
-Apparently SBS again but not tvN.
+Apparently, it’s SBS again, but not tvN.

 Historically among K-dramas airing on Korean public television, the popularity would swing from one network to the other depending on the K-drama airing.
-In 2016 for example, the Korean Broadcasting System (KBS) found monumental success with Descendants of the Sun.
+In 2016, for example, the Korean Broadcasting System (KBS) found monumental success with Descendants of the Sun.
 After them, the next popular K-drama was Doctors on SBS.
 It went back to KBS with Moonlight Drawn by Clouds and so on.
-In this case, SBS is hitting the mark again with two K-dramas which took the respective time slots of both Romantic Doctor, Teacher Kim and The Legend of the Blue Sea, Defendant starring Ji Sung and Yuri of Girls’ Generation, and Saimdang, Light’s Diary starring Lee Young Ae and Song Seung Heon.
-To be frank, it is rare for such networks to go two-and-two so SBS should breathe in their success for now.
+In this case, SBS is hitting the mark again with two K-dramas that took the respective time slots of both Romantic Doctor, Teacher Kim and The Legend of the Blue Sea, Defendant starring Ji Sung and Yuri of Girls’ Generation, and Saimdang, Light’s Diary starring Lee Young Ae and Song Seung Heon.
+To be frank, it is rare for such networks to go two-and-two, so SBS should breathe in their success for now.

 Unfortunately for tvN, they cannot say they too have continued their success from last season.
 The K-drama fandom was enamored by Goblin, but the opposite can be said for at least the domestic viewership in South Korea pertaining to Introverted Boss starring Yeon Woo Jin and Park Hye Soo.

-The unique K-drama about an introverted and overly sensitive boss who avoids large crowds started out with more than decent in views for a series airing on a Korean cable network, but dropped dramatically to just above one percent in viewership by the fourth episode.
+The unique K-drama about an introverted and overly sensitive boss who avoids large crowds started out with more than decent ratings for a series airing on a Korean cable network, but it dropped dramatically to just above 1 percent in viewership by the fourth episode.
 As a result, tvN is revising the script and taking into account viewership feedback.

-With most of the K-dramas for the first K-drama season of 2017 already starting last month, February won’t have much pertaining to dramas airing on the popular time slots not just for domestic fans in South Korea but international fans as well.
-Instead, many of them ending are usually television novels, K-dramas that air with a more “soap opera” feel and setup to them.
+With most of the K-dramas for the first K-drama season of 2017 already starting last month, February won’t have much pertaining to dramas airing on the popular time slots, not just for domestic fans in South Korea but international fans as well.
+Instead, many of them are usually television novels, K-dramas that air with a more “soap opera” feel to them.

-Anyways, here are the K-dramas fans should look forward to this month.
-The first list are the ones concluding their run.
+Anyway, here are the K-dramas fans should look forward to this month.
+The first list includes the ones concluding their run.
 The second list will be the ones debuting this month.

 K-Dramas Ending This Month